Overstimulation In Adults: How To Deal As A Highly Sensitive Person

 One of the things that has been a major struggle for me is learning to focus on my own well-being and to stop trying to “keep up” with non-HSPs.

-But it really doesn’t make sense to compare ourselves to non-HSPs.
+It really doesn’t make sense to compare ourselves to non-HSPs.
 Studies show that our brains and our nervous systems work differently.
 It’s like we are almost our own species.
 This is truly a case of comparing apples and oranges.

 4. Learn To Appreciate The Gifts That Come With Being A Highly Sensitive Person

 Highly sensitive people have survived evolution for a reason.
 Although we have this pain in the ass overstimulation to deal with, our high sensitivity is also a gift.
 Ability to notice subtleties.
 Deep thought.
 High levels of empathy.
 These are not bad qualities to possess!

 The better you take care of yourself – the better you manage the overstimulation – the more of your gifts you can share with the world.